Commercial Safety Flooring For Your Workplace

 If you search for regulations regarding safety flooring UK wide, you’ll find the Health and Safety Executive states that any floor in a workplace needs to be suited to the type of activity that takes place there.
 Your first challenge, therefore, is to carry out a risk assessment of all areas in your place of business.
 Flooring must be in good condition carpet that’s snagged or has holes is a potential tripping hazard, for instance.
 Worn or scratched vinyl flooring poses risks in terms of bacteria and fungi developing in the broken surface, as another example.
 While this latter may simply be unsightly in a shop, it has serious health implications for an environment such as a kitchen.

 Finally, finding the best flooring contractors for your requirements will ensure a good quality installation.
-You should expect your contractors to advise appropriate solutions for your needs; prepare the surface adequately before laying the new flooring; and offer detailed advice on .
-If non slip safety flooring is a concern in your workplace, contact Bainton Flooring today.
+You should expect your contractors to advise appropriate solutions for your needs; prepare the surface adequately before laying the new flooring; offer detailed advice on future maintenance.
+If non-slip safety flooring is a concern in your workplace, contact Bainton Flooring today.
 Our experienced and well-trained staff will help you choose the best flooring solutions for your business.
 Ring us on (+44) 01202 513985 or send an enquiry through the contact form on our website at https://www.baintonflooring.co.uk.